Skip to content

 Magic Proxy System

-The magic proxy system makes resource references feel natural while generating CEL expressions under the hood.
+TypeKro uses two proxy systems to make resource references feel natural while generating CEL expressions under the hood.

 typescript